-To increase the safety and comfort level for Lesbian, Gay, Bisexual, Transgender, and Queer (GLBTQ) students, staff, and faculty at the University of Houston by training allies to be able to respond knowledgably and sensitively to expressed needs.
+To increase the safety and comfort level for Lesbian, Gay, Bisexual, Transgender, and Queer (GLBTQ) students, staff, and faculty at the University of Houston by training allies to be able to respond knowledgeably and sensitively to expressed needs.

-The training assists faculty, staff and students in increasing their awareness of issues that Lesbian, Gay, Bisexual, and Transgender people face.
+The training assists faculty, staff, and students in increasing their awareness of issues that Lesbian, Gay, Bisexual, and Transgender people face.
 In a non-threatening setting, CAT teaches participants to create an accepting campus environment for UH’s LGBTQ population.
 Allies are given a placard to display as a visible statement of support for the LGBTQ community

-Increase the diversity training of staff and faculty on the University of Houston.
+Increase the diversity training of staff and faculty at the University of Houston.
 To provide factual information and dispel myths about LGBTQ individuals Reduce homophobia and heterosexism on campus To provide a safe and open environment to talk about issues of sexual orientation Train safe and knowledgeable people to act as allies who are willing to provide support and information for LGBTQ staff, faculty, and students.

 University of Houston Cougar Allies

 View a list of people who have taken the training and are willing to be publicly identified as Cougar Allies.